The Success of the Subject Line

-7. Switch It Up
+7. Shake It Up

 Subscribers may easily become bored if they repeatedly receive an email from your company that contains the same subject line each time.
 Even if the message is part of a weekly or monthly campaign, get creative and develop a new subject line each time that reflects the unique content of that message.
 If you’re unsure what words to include in your subject line to increase your email open rates, the image below highlights 100+ words to boost your email subject line opens in no time.

 Perfecting your subject lines will take some trial and error, but we can assure you that implementing these seven tips will help boost your email open rates in no time.
 Now go out there and start crafting impactful subject lines that will make people want to click!

 Editing note: This article was originally written and published by Lauren Keeports April 29th, 2016 and has been updated to ensure consistency.

 Struggling With What Content to Share on Social Media or via Email?